diaslucia/diaslucia/README.md

 ## Nice to meet you! 👋

-I'm a React web developer with an eye for details 👁️ Every project is a chance to improve, and I'm excited to keep growing while making awesome web stuff! ✨
+I'm Lucia, a React web developer with an eye for details 👁️ Every project is a chance to improve, and I'm excited to keep growing while making awesome web stuff! ✨

 ## Skills :computer: